potassco/pddl-instances/README.md

-# IPC Benchmark Instances
+# PDDL Benchmark Instances

-> PDDL benchmark instances of the International Planning Competitions
+> PDDL instance collection covering the International Planning Competitions

 ## Overview

-This repository contains the PDDL benchmark instances of the International Planning Competitions (IPC) in a consistent structure.
+This repository contains PDDL benchmark instances in a **consistent structure.**

+Currently, this repository covers the benchmark instances of the **International Planning Competitions** (IPC).

 ## Format